Chum salmon in McLane Creek. Credit: Thurston County Stream Team

 From Highway 101, turn west at Old Pacific Highway.
 Follow the signs onto a gravel road to Kennedy Creek.
 Please note that Kennedy Creek has a no-dog policy to protect both the salmon and dogs; dogs are susceptible to poisoning from a parasite in the salmon.
 For more information, contact KennedyCreek@spsseg.org.

 First time out?
 Here are some tips to enhance your experience.

 - Bring binoculars for a better view of the salmon’s physical changes.

 - Dress to stay warm — watching salmon is a quiet activity.

 - Keep pooches leashed (if dogs are allowed).
 A dead salmon might look like an irresistible snack.

 - If you see a dead fish, leave it where it is.
 The ecosystem needs them!

 - The salmon are hard at work.
 Stay out of the water and don’t disturb the fish in any way.

-Editor's note: ParentMap staff contributed to this article which was originally published in 2013 and updated in September 2018.
+Editor's note: ParentMap staff contributed to this article which was originally published in 2013 and updated for 2019.